JiyoungMa/Lessons-Learned/spring-webflux/src/main/kotlin/com/lessons_learned/spring_webflux/taskscheduler/README.md

 ### To-be

-By searching, I discovered that ScheduledExecutorService
+Through research, I discovered that `ScheduledExecutorService` must be shut down to properly terminate all scheduled tasks.
+Therefore, I tried a new approach using `ScheduledExecutorService` without relying on `customTaskScheduler`.